NateEag/how-i-code/content/commenting-code.rst

 ===============

 :date: 2013-01-01
-:category: code
+:category: docs
 :summary: Marvelous proofs don't fit in the margins.

-Most programming languages have support for comments - blocks of text which have no meaning to the computer, and exist solely as notes to other people.

 ..
 The paragraph on readability could (should?) be expanded to its own essay.

-As Abelson and Sussman said, `programs must be written for people`_.
+As Abelson and Sussman said, `programs must be written for people to read`_.

-Readability may be the most valuable trait a program can have, even including correctness - perfectly correct programs are vanishingly rare, and readable programs are far more likely to have their mistakes fixed.
+Readability may be the most valuable trait a program can have, even including correctness.
+Perfectly correct programs are vanishingly rare, and readable programs are far more likely to have their mistakes fixed.

+Most programming languages support comments - blocks of text which do not change program behavior.

 When writing comments, the tension between readability and computability vanishes.
 Their sole purpose is to improve readability.